-- Sieve the flour, baking powder, bicarbonate, mixed spice and salt into a bowl and add the sugar and orange zest and combine together.
+- In one bowl, sieve the flour, baking powder, bicarbonate, mixed spice and salt into a bowl.

-- Add the oil, eggs and juice and mix until you have a batter.
+- In a separate bowl, place the eggs and beat well until creamy.
+Add the sugar and beat again.
+Add the oil, eggs and juice and mix until you have a batter.

-- Add the carrot and mix through, followed by the sultanas.
+- Add the carrot and orange zest and fold through, followed by the sultanas.

 - Pour into your cupcake cases until they are roughly 3/4 full and place in oven for 15mins until golden and cooked through.

-- Take out of oven and leave to cool completely.
+- When ready, take the cupcakes out of oven, transfer them to a cooling rack and leave to cool completely.

-- Mix the cream cheese and butter until fully combined, add the orange zest and juice and mix.
+- Beat the cream cheese and butter until fully combined, add the orange zest and juice and mix again.

 - Add the Icing Sugar and mix again until the mixture turns pale.

-- Once the cupcakes are completely cooled, Spread or pipe the orange cream on top and decorate with a little Orange Zest.
+- Once the cupcakes are completely cooled, Spread or pipe the orange cream on top and decorate with a little extra orange zest.